makersacademy/alexa-ruby-course/modules/1/walkthrough.md

 - In a second Terminal, start your Sinatra application using `ruby server.rb`.

 ## 3. Linking Amazon to our Endpoint
-Our third step is to link the Skill we set up on Amazon (1) with the Tunnel Endpoint (2) so our Skill can send requests to our local application.
+Our third step is to link the skill we set up on Amazon (1) with the Tunnel Endpoint (2) so our skill can send requests to our local application.

 ##### Configuring the Endpoint in the Alexa Skills Portal

 > When Amazon invokes an Intent, Amazon sends a `POST` request to the specified _Endpoint_ (web address).

-Head back to your Alexa Skill (for which you just entered Intents and Utterances).
+Head back to your Alexa skill (for which you just entered Intents and Utterances).
 Hit Next, then set up the Endpoint.

 - Use HTTPS, not Lambda (no Ruby on Lambda)
   - Geographical Region: Europe